Human Insight vs. Artificial Intelligence in Legal Content

 Find buzzwords commonly used in AI-generated content below.
 It’s important to note that these phrases and words alone are not cause for alarm, however, multiple uses in instances where they might not make sense paired with other red flags may mean you want to take a closer look at your content.

-List of buzzwords
+List of Buzzwords

 AI Myths